meteor/meteor/content/data-loading.md

 It is best to place the subscription as close as possible to the place where the data from the subscription is needed.
 This reduces "action at a distance" and makes it easier to understand the flow of data through your application.
 If the subscription and fetch are separated, then it's not always clear how and why changes to the subscriptions (such as changing arguments), will affect the contents of the cursor.

-What this means in practice is that you should place your subscription calls in *templates*.
+What this means in practice is that you should place your subscription calls in *components*.
 In Blaze, it's best to do this in the `onCreated()` callback:

 ```js
 Template.listsShowPage.onCreated(function() {